jch254/audio-insights/infrastructure/README.md

 # Deployment/Infrastructure

-Audio Insights is deployed to AWS on S3.
+This project is built, tested and deployed to AWS by [codebuild-github-webhook](https://github.com/jch254/codebuild-github-webhook) and CodeBuild.
+Artifacts are served from S3.
 CloudFront is used as a CDN.
 Route 53 is used for DNS.

---
+---

 ### Deployment Prerequisites